contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 ]
 ```

-We can now run a new container belonging to `contiv-net` network that we created just now
+Second, run a new container belonging to the `contiv-net` network:

 ```
 vagrant@tutorial-node1:~$ docker run -itd --name=contiv-c1 --net=contiv-net alpine /bin/sh
 46e619b0b418107114e93f9814963d5c351835624e8da54100b0707582c69549
 ```

-Let's ssh into the second node using `vagrant ssh tutorial-node2`, and spin up a
+Finally, use ssh to log into the second node using `vagrant ssh tutorial-node2`, create a
-new container on it and try to reach another container running on `tutorial-node1`
+new container on it, and try to reach another container running on `tutorial-node1`:

 ```
 vagrant@tutorial-node2:~$ docker run -itd --name=contiv-c2 --net=contiv-net alpine /bin/sh